Child Support Agreement Attorneys Protect Your Rights

 After seeking the assistance of an attorney, only you can determine whether you should agree to child support.
 Any person who is in involved in a situation concerning child support can agree to a figure that simply is not in their, or their child’s, best interests.
 Making an educated decision based upon all information is absolutely necessary when reaching an agreement on child support.
 For example, you must consider other costs such as childcare, summer camp, extracurricular activities, laptops/phones, insurance, cars-transportation costs, educational costs, etc. when determining if the basic child support calculation is enough.
 The child support guidelines do not take these costs into consideration.
 If your children have other needs of daily living, you need to consider all costs not covered under the child support guidelines.

-Contact our Morris County Family Law Attorneys Today
+Contact our Family Law Attorneys Today

 Only after you fully understand and appreciate the factors involved should you agree to child support.
 Our attorneys will discuss all of the possible expenses associated with raising your children and explain how the child support guidelines apply to your case.
 Contact our office today for more information.

 If you are looking for child support guidelines and learn more support obligation because of a job loss, disability, or other substantial change in circumstances, we can protect your rights.
 At Jacobs Berger, our Morristown family law attorneys have extensive experience in cases involving child support and child support modification.
-Contact our office today at (973) 718-7705 for a free consultation.
+Contact our office today at (973) 710-4366 for a consultation.